Should Parents “Wait and See?”

 First off, I want to say that pediatricians are amazing individuals.
 Whether they have an MD, CRNP, or PA attached to the end of their name, they are working hard to make sure that our kids are safe, healthy, and happy.
-They spend YEARS of their life in school and learn about a lot of different areas.
-That being said, they are not specialists.
-They are not physical therapists, occupational therapists, speech-language pathologists, etc. who spend YEARS of their life in school learning about one particular area.
-So, although they are aware of milestones in each of those areas, they are not as knowledgeable as we, the specialists, are.
-Let’s not forget that.
+They spend years of their life in school and learn about a lot of different areas.
+They are pediatric medical experts.
+That being said, they are not developmental specialists.
+They are not physical therapists, occupational therapists, speech-language pathologists, etc. who spend years of their life in school learning about one particular area or set of skills.
+So, although pediatricians are aware of milestones in each of those areas, they are not as knowledgeable as we, the specialists, are.
+If they were, there would be no need for us!
+So, let’s not forget that.
+Just like you wouldn’t ask a cardiologist to perform foot surgery, you wouldn’t expect a pediatrician to know specifics about speech-language, gross motor, or fine motor development.

 If your doctor says, “let’s wait and see” and your mommy/daddy gut is telling you “eh, I don’t know…,” you can say the following things: